aalireza/PySchoenberg/README.md

 ---

-<b>Credits: </b> This was a hackathon project which was created for SBHacks 2015 [(Link  is here)](http://challengepost.com/software/modern-mozart).
-"Parham Pourdavood" had the original idea of using 12-tones to atonalize musical sheets while saving the rhythm and "Ahmed Shehata" was creating a front-end GUI with Java which was not finished.
+<b>Credits: </b> "Parham Pourdavood" had the original idea of automating 12-tone technique to atonalize tonal music while preserving the rhythm and metric structure of the original music.
+This was a hackathon project which was created for SBHacks 2015 [(Link  is here)](http://challengepost.com/software/modern-mozart).

-<b>Disclaimer: </b> Since it was originally a hackathon project (albeit the design decisions has been changed considerably) and also my first relatively non-trivial project, the coding quality may not be ideal.
+<b>Disclaimer: </b> Since PySchoenberg was originally a hackathon project (albeit the design decisions has been changed considerably) and also my first relatively non-trivial project, the coding quality may not be ideal.